Stephen Colbert, Jimmy Fallon, Conan O’Brien Troll Donald Trump After ‘Lowlife,’ ‘Lost Souls’ Comments

-Stephen Colbert, Jimmy Fallon, Conan O’Brien clapped back at Donald Trump in an epic take-down after the president trolled Fallon and Colbert, calling each one “whimpering lowlifes,” “lost souls” and “no-talent” in both a series of tweets and at a campaign rally.
+Stephen Colbert, Jimmy Fallon, and Conan O’Brien clapped back at Donald Trump in an epic takedown after the president trolled Fallon and Colbert, calling each one “whimpering lowlifes,” “lost souls” and “no-talent” in both a series of tweets and at a campaign rally.

 The issues between the three talk show hosts and the president came to a head on June 26 with a hilarious video where the comedians revealed their take on the current state of affairs in the United States, as reported by Deadline.